hegoru/way/README.md

 License
 =
-Do anything you want or you need with it.
+Do all you need or you want with these files.